 Having guided Hasselblad to stability, strong sales as well as the partnership with aerial camera company DJI, CEO Perry Oosting has accomplished what he was asked to achieve and has decided to step down from his operational responsibilities and return to a role as advisor to the board.

 “We would like to thank Mr Perry Oosting for his extraordinary efforts.
-Under his leadership a foundation for future growth is established and the company has extended its customer base substantially,” said the Supervisory Board.
+Under his leadership, a foundation for future growth is established and the company has extended its customer base substantially,” said the Supervisory Board.

 “In the beginning of 2015 I was asked to take the role as CEO to secure sustainable growth and prepare the business for the next steps in its development.
 During 2016, we launched several new products and a complete new electronic platform.
-The market reaction to the strategic direction and its products were overwhelming.
-I would like to thank all involved and foresee a bright future for the team of Hasselblad.” said Perry Oosting.
+The market reaction to the strategic direction and its products was overwhelming.
+I would like to thank all involved and foresee a bright future for the team of Hasselblad,” said Perry Oosting.

 The Board of Directors has, effective as of Feb 1, appointed Paul Bram, currently Advisor to Hasselblad, as Interim CEO.